wp-plugins/easy-media-gallery/readme.txt

 * Facebook Album (<em>Coming Soon</em>)

 = Features =
 Easy Media Gallery supports a wide range of media formats.
-Simply link to any image, flash video, hosted video, mp3 audio or popular website, and the media will be automatically loaded into the overlay.
+Simply link to any image, flash video, hosted video or Youtube/Vimeo, mp3 audio or popular website, and the media will be automatically loaded into the overlay.
 Easy Media Gallery can be used to embed videos from :

 * YouTube / YouTube Playlist
 * Vimeo